-The update of Google Search app from 2015, Jan 12th broke the legacy speech recognizer service used by Smart Keyboard.
-Since version 4.11.0, Smart Keyboard uses Google Voice Input by default, which should fix this problem.
+The update of Google Search app from 2015, Jan 12th broke the speech recognizer service used by Smart Keyboard.
+See this bug report.
+The problem is fixed in Smart Keyboard 4.9.4 for English.

 The phone reverts back to stock keyboard after reboot.